 - It is abundant in breasts, hips, thighs and abdomen, padding out the whole body working like a shock absorber

 Role of Subcutaneous Fat Layer

 Our Subcutaneous fat layer is a vital centre of activity, it has a direct effect on our complexion and how our skin looks and feels.

 It provides energy, storage and support for what lies below, helping to give the dermis structure.

 In fact technically it’s not really skin.

-Here the subcutaneous cells are tightly woven together, their rich in blood and lymphatic vessels, and contain interspersed bundles of nerves and fibres.
+Here the subcutaneous cells are tightly woven together, their rich in blood and lymphatic vessels, and contain interspersed bundles of nerves and fibers.

 The cells in the subcutaneous fat layer, are continually sending and receiving messages, they deliver nourishment, transport and clean up crews for cuts and infections.

-Whilst all the time producing plump even contours, that we associate with youth and healthy skin.
+Whilst the entire time producing plump even contours, that we associate with youth and healthy skin.

-As we age our subcutaneous tissue does start to disintegrate, it becomes less able to protect the bodies delicate bones and organs.
+As we age our subcutaneous tissue does start to disintegrate, it becomes less able to protect the body’s delicate bones and organs.